Dr. Russell Schierling, GUEST

 Why, if it is so easy to simply draw some blood and analyze its hormone content, is it so difficult to diagnose certain thyroid problems?
 Even more importantly, why do such a large percentage of the people who are diagnosed, continue to have symptoms —- even though they are following their doctor’s prescribed treatment regimen of synthetic hormones & anti-depressants, and their blood tests fall within normal ranges?
 My goal is to address this question of “why”.
 And if we do not answer the question of why such a large percentage of the standard medical treatment of thyroid conditions is failing, we will continue to flounder as a society as far as the management of these problems is concerned, in my opinion.

 The word “hypo” implies a decreased, lowered, or diminished thyroid function.
-The majority of people in America suffering with thyroid problems, have diminished function of their Thyroid Gland.
+The majority of people in America suffering from thyroid problems, have diminished function of their Thyroid Gland.
 What are some of the most common signs of diminished thyroid function?

 - Weight Gain (even on a low cal diet) / Obesity